Oral Surgery

 To ensure a comfortable experience, we offer amenities like pillows and blankets as well as dental sedation options to ease any anxiety you have about dental treatment.

 Keep your smile in good shape with oral surgery in Portland, OR.
-Call Kennedy Dental today at 866-552-4346 or schedule an appointment.
+Call Kennedy Dental today at 866-552-4346 to schedule an appointment.

 You should not exercise at all for the first 24 hours after your surgery.
 Doing so could cause problems that prolong your healing.
 For example, strenuous exercise can loosen the blood clot on an extraction site and cause a painful condition known as dry socket.
 After the first day, limit your exercise to low-impact activities for several more days.